 My day revolves around people development and organisational effectiveness.
 This means my team and I work to enable our leaders, managers, and colleagues to perform at their best and advance their careers using accessible tools, resources, and learning opportunities.
 Each day is different, but typically filled with meetings.

 I regularly meet with the people leadership team to ensure alignment on our people strategy across divisions.
 I also hold meetings with my team to discuss our priorities and how best to achieve them, offering support and addressing any challenges they face.
-In addition, I spend time checking in with team members about their personal issues or career development goals, and I meet with various divisions to understand their specific people-related challenges and how my team can assist.
+In addition, I spend time checking in with team members about their personal issues or career development goals.
+I also meet with various divisions to understand their specific people-related challenges and how my team can assist.

 Mentoring is also a significant part of my role; I mentor a few individuals, helping them navigate and succeed in the workplace.
 Between these meetings, I carve out focus time to complete tasks, write reports, or prepare papers for a senior audience.
 My day is a mix of diverse interactions and dedicated work time, all aimed at fostering growth and efficiency within the organisation.